 The aim is to minimize the consumption of the site land, so that the gardens and the allmende (common land) will be the main characters, and take more importance in human relationships and wellness: a porous city.
 This allmende is a shared open space for the community, with self-sufficient and sustainable centralized management.
 Since it will consist of green surfaces, it reduces the environmental impact, and it is a low cost maintenance space.
 But it is also a space full of significance: it is a reprogrammable space with appropriation capacity, which will turn into a symbol for the neighborhood, with communal identity and civic involvement as a basis for the production of urban development.

-An urban design project in Vienna that identifies a set of rules for establishing a sustainable urban neighborhood received the …
+An urban design project in Vienna that identifies a set of rules for establishing a sustainable urban neighborhood …